 The Australian traveler will also need to keep a copy of the eTA visa on their mobile phone/handheld device and take a printed copy on an A4 sheet of paper with them to the Philippine port of entry when they travel.
 In the case of multiple people traveling as a group, each individual will need to have their own separate sheet of paper showing their eTA permit.

 Travelers should note that before leaving for the Philippines, they will be required to show a ticket for onward travel at the airport.
 If they fail to provide a ticket, most airlines will require foreigners to purchase one on the spot or risk being left behind.

 Some other things to keep in mind while traveling to the Philippines:

 - Travelers are prohibited from carrying firearms/weapons and pornography while attempting to enter the country

-- Travelers can bring up to 2 L of alcohol or 400 cigarettes (or two tins of tobacco) without paying duty fees
+- It’s allowed by law to bring up to 2 L of alcohol or 400 cigarettes (or two tins of tobacco) without paying duty fees

 - Travelers bringing in $10,000 in foreign currency or P10,000 in local currency will need to declare that to customs upon entry or exit